-ORLANDO, Fla., December 7, 2019 – The Janssen Pharmaceutical Companies of Johnson & Johnson announced today initial results from the Phase 1b/2 CARTITUDE-1 study (NCT03548207) evaluating the efficacy and safety of JNJ-68284528 (JNJ-4528), an investigational B cell maturation antigen (BCMA)-directed chimeric antigen receptor T cell (CAR-T) therapy being evaluated in the treatment of patients with relapsed or refractory multiple myeloma.
+ORLANDO, Fla., December 7, 2019 – The Janssen Pharmaceutical Companies of Johnson & Johnson announced today initial results from the Phase 1b/2 CARTITUDE-1 study (NCT03548207) evaluating the efficacy and safety of JNJ-68284528 (JNJ-4528), B cell maturation antigen (BCMA)-directed chimeric antigen receptor T cell (CAR-T) therapy being evaluated in the treatment of patients with relapsed or refractory multiple myeloma.
 The study enrolled patients who have received at least three prior lines of therapy or are double refractory to a proteasome inhibitor (PI) and an immunomodulatory drug (IMiD); have received a PI, IMiD and an anti-CD38 antibody; and who progressed on or within 12 months of their last line of therapy.
 The CARTITUDE-1 study results, premiering at the 2019 American Society of Hematology (ASH) Annual Meeting, are featured as an oral presentation and highlighted in the official ASH press program (Abstract #577).
 These data also supported the recently announced U.S. Food and Drug Administration Breakthrough Therapy Designation for JNJ-4528.

 Results from the Phase 1b portion of the CARTITUDE-1 study showed early and deep responses among patients (n=29) with a median of five prior multiple myeloma treatment regimens (range, 3-18) treated with JNJ-4528 (median administered dose 0.73x106 CAR+ viable T cells/kg), with 100 percent of patients achieving a response (95 percent confidence interval [CI], 76-95) at a median six-month follow-up.
 The overall response rate (ORR) included 69 percent of patients achieving a complete response (CR) or better (66 percent achieving a stringent CR); 86 percent of patients achieving a very good partial response (VGPR) or better; and 14 percent of patients achieving a partial response (PR).
 In addition, 100 percent of evaluable patients achieved early minimal residual disease (MRD)-negative disease status at day 28 post-infusion.
 At the six-month follow-up, 27 of 29 patients were progression-free.
 Based on the Phase 1b results, a recommended Phase 2 dose of 0.75x106 CAR+ viable T cells/kg was confirmed.